HyRaXxItY/To-Do-basic-/README.md

   <p> there was an error which i have encountered during the course of making this website
     <li> couldn't serve style css for edit.ejs , so i had to use inline style tags for styling </li>
   <br><br>
-  <h6> anyone having any idea on how to improve the project and to debug the above mentioned error ,,,<br> are always appreciated <small>please shoot me an email</small> </h6>
+  <h6> anyone having any idea on how to improve the project and to debug the above mentioned error , are always appreciated
+    <br> <small>please shoot me an email</small> </h6>
     </p>
   <br><br><br><br>